-In order to computing the diagrams shown in Fig.~\ref{cc1}, we need the effective Lagrangian densities for the relevant interaction vertices.
-As mentioned in above, the $P_{cs}(4459)$ resonance is identified as $S$-wave $\Xi_c\bar{D}^{*}$ molecule.
+To compute the diagrams shown in Fig.~\ref{cc1}, we need the effective Lagrangian densities for the relevant interaction vertices.
+As mentioned above, the $P_{cs}(4459)$ resonance is identified as an $S$-wave $\Xi_c\bar{D}^{*}$ molecule.
 The molecular structure of the $P_{cs}(4459)$ baryon with $J^P=1/2^{-}$ is described by the following Lagrangian~\cite{Xiao:2019mvs}

 while for $J^P=3/2^{-}$ the Lagrangian contains a derivative $\bar{D}^{*}\Xi_c$ coupling~\cite{Xiao:2019mvs}